sabrinaderose/arch-linux-recovery-from-usb-corruption./README.md

 # 💥 Arch Linux Nuke & Recovery

 > [!IMPORTANT]
-> This repository documents a full system failure and recovery caused by the Windows Media Creation Tool.
-It serves as a reference for disaster recovery, ISO imaging best practices, and surviving catastrophic system loss.
+> This repository documents a complete system failure and recovery caused by the Windows Media Creation Tool.
+It references disaster recovery, ISO imaging best practices, and surviving catastrophic system loss.

 ---